 We maintain policies and procedures to value instruments using the best and most relevant data available.
 In addition, we have risk management teams that review valuations, including independent price validation for certain instruments.
-We use non-binding broker quotes and third-party pricing services as our primary basis for valuation when there is limited or no relevant market activity for a specific instrument or for other instruments that share similar characteristics.
+We use non-binding broker quotes and third-party pricing services, when available, as our primary basis for valuation when there is limited or no relevant market activity for a specific instrument or for other instruments that share similar characteristics.
 We have not adjusted prices that we have obtained.
+In the absence of such data, such measurements involve developing assumptions based on internal information that is consistent with what market participants would use in a hypothetical transaction that occurs at the measurement date.